 Divorces, splits, and breakups are never easy, for a variety of reasons.
-When you combine two lives to that degree, untangling them at the end often becomes a mess.
+When you combine two lives to that degree, untangling them, especially shared property, at the end often becomes a mess.

 One of our founding partners, Rick Jones, makes regular appearances on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions from listeners.
 One recent caller’s situation illustrates just how much you have to deal with.

 There’s a lot to unpack in this call.
 First, the caller and his ex own a house together but never married.
 She also has a protection order in place against him.
 He also owns other properties on his own.
 And if that’s not enough, he worries his ex has done this before, that she has bought property with a partner only to snatch it away when the relationship ends, and that she may try to go after his other houses as well.